awsdocs/amazon-personalize-developer-guide/doc_source/interactions-datasets.md

 ## Impressions data<a name="interactions-impressions-data"></a>

  If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe, Amazon Personalize can model impressions data that you upload to an Interactions dataset\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.
-Amazon Personalize uses impressions data to guide exploration, where recommendations include new items with less interactions data or relevance\.
+Amazon Personalize uses impressions data to determine what items to include in exploration\. *Exploration* is where recommendations include new items with less interactions data or relevance\.
+The more frequently an item occurs in impressions data, the less likely it is that Amazon Personalize includes the item in exploration\.

 For information about the benefits of exploration see [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md)\.
 Amazon Personalize can model two types of impressions: [Implicit impressions](#implicit-impressions-info) and [Explicit impressions](#explicit-impressions-info)\.

 ### Implicit impressions<a name="implicit-impressions-info"></a>